Here are some additional facts about titling and registering your vessel.

 - Documented vessels are required to display the vessel’s name, hailing port, and federal documentation number according to federal law, rules, and regulations.

-- The current Certificate of Registration must be carried on board the vessel.
+- Both the current Certificate of Registration and Certificate of Documentation must be carried on board the vessel.